THE RESILIENCE ROOM

 The second part of this two-part framework focuses on you, the parent.
 It acknowledges that while the neurobehavioral model really does work, there is a human element inherent to it which results in a steep learning curve for all of us.
 This part of the framework addresses the reality that it is difficult to stay on the neurobehavioral course without ongoing support.
-Through the recorded lessons, the live monthly webinars, and the Member meet-ups, the second part will focus on different aspects of the parenting experience so that each parent can understand themselves more deeply.
+Through the recorded lessons, the live monthly webinars, and the Member meet-ups, the second part will focus on different aspects of the parenting experience, so that each parent can understand themselves more deeply.

-The regular lessons and video Q&A for this aspect of the experience focus on why parents find themselves stuck, emotional pain points and how to manage them, and what we can do to see a future that begins to expand again, rather than starting to narrow.
+The live webinars and Member conversations for this aspect of the experience focus on why parents find themselves stuck, emotional pain points and how to manage them, and what we can do to see a future that begins to expand again, rather than starting to narrow.

 More About Me:

 I’m Eileen, a therapist, neurobehavioral consultant, and mother to a child with a neurobehavioral disability that has challenging behavioral symptoms.